 We impose the condition that the set of points of discontinuity of this function has zero Jordan measure.
 It means that for every positive number $\varepsilon >0$, there exist finite family of quadrates $(\Delta _{m} )$ with total measure less than $\varepsilon $:

 the union of which contains all of the points of discontinuity; moreover, we can suppose that this family does not contain the quadrate included by any other one.
 Taking some point $x$ from the interval $[a, \textit{b}]$, consider a section of the rectangle $\bar{\boldsymbol{\mathrm{R}}}$ by a line parallel to the ordinate axes.
-It is clear, due to the condition imposed above, that every line, being parallel to the ordinate axes, intersects with no more than a finite number of quadrates of covering.
+It is clear, due to the condition imposed above, that every line, being parallel to the ordinate axes, intersects with no more than a finite number of quadrates of covering (if they exist).
 So, the line, parallel to the ordinate axes, with the abscissa $x$, contains a finite number of intervals, contained by quadrates of the covering.
 These intervals are disjoined by no more than a finite family of segments of continuity (some of these segments may be reduced to the points).
 In the segments, the function is continuous and therefore integrable.
 Since every line parallel to the ordinate axes with abscissa $x$ intersects with sides of a finite number of open quadrates, then all such lines with abscissa from a neighborhood of $x$ will also intersect with sides of the same quadrates.
-As the point $x$ varies, all of these neighborhoods, taken together, cover the segment [a, b].
-From compactness, it follows that a finite number of such neighborhoods covers this segment.
+As the point $x$ varies, the union of all closures of these neighborhoods, taken together, covers the segment [a, b].
 Let $a\le x_{0} \le b$ is arbitrary point.
 Then for some sufficiently small $\delta >0$ every line of a view $x=x_{0} +u,\, \left|u\right|<\delta $ intersects with one and the same quadrates.
 So, we can find a finite number of closed rectangles that are separated from the rectangle

 (we take $a$ instead of $x_0-\delta$ when $x_0-\delta\le a$ and $b$ instead of $x_0+\delta$ when $x_0+\delta >b$) by deleting open rectangles along which this strip intersects quadrates.
 In these rectangles, the function is continuous.
 So, the integral